1. How do I log in?

 When you right-click the system tray or menu bar icon a menu will appear enabling you to

 - open the desktop client (Open)

 - go to your folders on the FAUbox website (Web)

 - go to your FAUbox folders on the hard drive (Explore)

 - change preferences (Preferences)

-- set desktop client to finish syncing and to shut down automatically (Sync & Shutdown)
+- set the desktop client to finish syncing and to shut down automatically (Sync & Shutdown)

-- set desktop client to finish syncing and to exit automatically (Sync & Exit)
+- set the desktop client to finish syncing and to exit automatically (Sync & Exit)

 - simply exit the desktop client (Exit)

 The system tray/ menu bar shows you whether the FAUbox-Client is for example already active and synchronizing your data (circle with the checkmark).
 If none of the menu bar icons mentioned above is shown in the system tray, then the client is currently not used and therefore not synchronizing any folders.
 In this case you need to start the client so it can begin the synchronization process.